Inmate Tracking for Jail and Prison Systems

 Using the same approach as logging inmates to medical, when the inmates are done in medical, make sure:

-Step 1: The inmates’ RFID cards remain clipped to their uniform and properly presented.
+Step 1: The inmates’ RFID cards remain clipped to their uniforms and properly presented.

 Step 2: Electronically log “En Route from Medical” or “Returning from Medical.”
-This type of language is ideal for medium and large agencies so that staff members know that there are inmates in transit to and from a specific location.
+This type of language is ideal for medium and large agencies so that staff members know that inmates are in transit to and from a specific location.

 Step 3: When the inmates arrive to their housing unit, the escorting officer can now log that the inmates have “Returned from Medical.”
 This formally ends the Out of Cell activity.